civio/quienmanda/README.md

  * Have a title row.
 The values of the fields in this row will be used as column names.
  * Contain at least three columns: 'source', 'role' and 'target'.
 Additional columns will be imported as additional attributes of the Fact.

+NOTE: If generating the CSV file from Excel, be careful with the character encoding.
+The application will try to guess the encoding of the uploaded file (using Charlock Holmes), but it may not always guess right and misread some accented characters.
+If you don't know how to set the encoding manually to UTF8 (using for example TextMate), try at least to save in Excel as "Windows Comma Separated Values", it seems to make detection by Charlock Holmes more accurate.

 The process has two steps: the upload will create a number of Fact objects, containing all the source data.
 Once the data is in the database, Facts are 'processed' to match them against existing entities (or new ones that will be created if needed).

 Steps are as follows: